kamilazdybal/PCAfold/docs/tutorials/demo-train-test-selection.rst

 We then request ``test_selection_option=2`` which will use the same procedure to select test data as was used to select train data.
-It thus also selects 10% of the samples in each cluster as test samples.
+It thus also selects 10% of samples in each cluster as test samples.

 .. code:: python